Two Ministries of the Holy Spirit:

 Jesus told His disciples,

-16. I will ask the Father, and He will give you another
+16. I will ask the Father, and He will give you another Helper,

-abides with you and will be in you.
+you and will be in you.

 The Spirit was with them, but not yet in them.
-According to John 7:38-39, the indwelling of the Spirit was to begin after the Son was glorified, that is, ascended into Heaven:
+According to John 7:38-39, the indwelling of the Spirit was to begin after the Son was glorified, that is, ascended into

 38. "He who believes in Me, as the Scripture said, 'From his innermost being will flow rivers of living water.'"
 39. But this He spoke of the Spirit, whom those who believed in Him were to receive; for the Spirit was not yet given, because Jesus was not yet glorified.